franzbu/EnhancedSpaces.spoon/README.md

 So who is EnhancedSpaces for?
 It is made for power users who like working on multiple screens and want something more efficient and customizable than Apple's Spaces and at the same time prefer more flexibility than tiling window managers such as AeroSpace can offer.

-EnhancedSpaces has both increased my productivity and simplified my life with macOS.
+EnhancedSpaces has increased my productivity and has at the same time simplified my life with macOS.
 May it do the same for you.

 ## Introduction
 EnhancedSpaces requires [Hammerspoon](https://www.hammerspoon.org/), so if you haven't used the latter yet, go ahead with its installation.

-A few words about Hammerspoon: When it comes to macOS, the obvious choice for developing an application like this is Swift; however, I discovered Hammerspoon with its Lua-based approach some time ago, have fallen in love and wanted to see how far it can carry me in regard to a project like this, and my love for Hammerspoon has only deepened.
+A few words about Hammerspoon: When it comes to macOS, the obvious choice for developing an application like this is Swift; however, I discovered Hammerspoon with its Lua-based approach some time ago and have fallen in love with it.
+Thus I wanted to see how far it can carry me in regard to a project like this, and my love for Hammerspoon has only deepened.

 I can recommend Hammerspoon beyond it being a requirement for EnhancedSpaces; it's one of the most powerful and flexible ways for adding value to your macOS in virtually any respect.
 Care for an example?